Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

-And now for something a little different—the catamaran categories.
-Catamarans have become wildly popular in the sailing world because they are so comfortable to live on and offer a significant performance advantage over monohulls.
+And now for something a little different—the sailing catamaran categories.
+Sailing catamaran brands have become wildly popular in the sailing world because they are so comfortable to live on and offer a significant performance advantage over monohulls.
 Whether tucked safely in a marina or living off the grid by a tropical beach, sailing catamarans represent a fantastic upgrade to boat life.

-The catamarans below are the big and comfortable ones that most people will consider the “best” ones to cruise and live on.
-However, there are two types of catamaran sailors—those that choose these boats because they have wonderful living space and those that choose catamarans for the performance.
+The best catamaran brands below are the big and comfortable ones that most people will consider the “best” ones to cruise and live on.
+However, there are two types of sailing catamaran sailors—those that choose these boats because they have wonderful living space and those that choose sailing catamarans for the performance.
 If you’re the second type of person, you’ll want to move on to the next section about performance catamarans.

-The French-built catamaran arm of Bavaria Yachts, Nautitech makes boats that blend beautiful living spaces and solid offshore performance.
+The French-built sailing catamaran arm of Bavaria Yachts, Nautitech catamarans makes boats that blend beautiful living spaces and solid offshore performance.
 Current models range from 40 to 54 feet long.

-Fountaine Pajot and Lagoon are French-built, while Leopard comes from South Africa.
-All of the companies began gaining popularity in the late 1990s, and all of them are popular with the charter boat market.
+Fountaine Pajot and Lagoon are French-built, while Leopard catamarans come from South Africa.
+All of the companies began gaining popularity in the late 1990s, and all of them are popular in the charter boat market.
 They all compete with one another closely, and their designs follow distinct trends.
 They often have functional layouts that are pleasant to liveaboard, but their build qualities are mixed.

 5 Best Performance Cats

-Catana is very similar to Lagoon or Fountaine Pajot—French-built charter catamarans with lots of living space.
+Catana is very similar to Lagoon or Fountaine Pajot—French-built charter sailing catamarans with lots of living space.
 However, the company’s designs feature retractable daggerboards instead of the more common mini-keels.
-This gives them better downwind performance and an advantage in big seas.
+This gives them better downwind performance and an advantage on big seas.